Author has written 10 stories for Phantom of the Opera, and Twilight.

 The third story, "Saturday Night in Port Angeles", is a one-shot.
 It's also an "alternate flashback" story.
-It describes how things might have gone if Edward had not been as cautious and restrained around Bella as he was, at the very begining of their relationship.
+It describes how things might have gone if Edward had not been as cautious and restrained around Bella as he was, at the very beginning of their relationship.

 All four stories concentrate on the relationship between Edward and Bella, because I'm Team Edward ALL THE WAY!!
 YEAH!!